MSiam/Few-Shot-Learning/readme.md

 ## 1.6 MAML

-Another direction in few shot learning that is away from metric based learning methods is meta learning.
+Another direction in few shot learning that is away from metric based learning methods is learning a good model intiailization.
 MAML [8] creates a model agnostic method, that has a meta objective being optimized over all tasks.
 The algorithm from the paper:

 <div><img src="images/maml.png" width="70%" class="img-responsive" alt=""> </div>